johnphilip283/ComputerGraphics/Assignment6_SceneGraphOrParticleSystem/ParticleSystem/README.md

 *TODO*: Please edit the following information in your assignment

-* Name and partners name(At most 1 partner for this Assignment):
+* Name and partners name(At most 1 partner for this Assignment): John Philip and Judy Wong.
 * How many hours did it take you to complete this Assignment?
+10
 * Did you collaborate or share ideas with any other students/TAs/Professors?
+No.
 * Did you use any external resources?
   * (tbd if any)
   * (tbd if any)